 Kristin is originally from northern BC.
-She has lived in the Yukon for 14 years.
-After working for the department of justice for 13 years, she has now refocused her life around staying at home with her kids.
-She also co-owns and operates The Gravy Train, a food truck specializing in poutine, with her husband Ron.
-Kristin was under a midwife's care for both of her pregnancies.
+She has lived in the Yukon for since 2003.
+After working for the Department of Justice for 13 years, she has now refocused her life around staying at home with her kids, running her ``micro-farm`` and managing her business.
+She co-owns and operates The Gravy Train, a food truck specializing in poutine, with her partner Ron.
+Kristin was under a midwife's care for both of her pregnancies, planning for a homebirth each time.
+In the Spring of 2013 she had her first baby in the hospital, with her midwife and family present.
 In the summer of 2015 she had a water birth in her home at Marsh Lake.
-This is Kristin's fourth term as the secretary for CMAY.
+Kristin's has been the secretary for CMAY since its conception and strongly believes every family should have the option to choose their place of birth and have access to Midwifery care.

 Christina is a Certified Midwife (German Diploma), mother of wonderful children who were born at home, here in the Yukon.
 She immigrated to Canada from Germany in 2000 and has lived, loved and worked here as a mother, wife and midwife ever since, providing home births and care for women and families throughout the childbearing year in the absence of regulations.
 It has always been Christina’s goal that all families have access to midwifery care while keeping choices open.
 This is Christina’s fourth term with CMAY.

-Elizabeth Morrison is a Registered Midwife at the Cowichan Midwifery Collective in Duncan, BC on Cowichan Territories.
+Elizabeth Morrison is a Registered Midwife at Matraea Midwives in Duncan, BC on Cowichan Territories.
 She completed her midwifery training at the University of British Columbia and has an undergraduate in history/environmental studies from the University of Victoria.
 She also works regularly at the Rankin Inlet Birth Center in Rankin Inlet, Nunavut.

-Elizabeth is passionate about increasing access to midwifery care in rural, underserved, and First Nation's communities, as well as inter-professional collaboration and practice.
-In her free time she can usually be found in the mountains exploring the beautiful outdoors, loves growing zucchini, and recently walked the entire length of the Pacific Crest Trail.
+Elizabeth is passionate about increasing access to midwifery care in rural, underserved, and First Nations communities, as well as inter-professional collaboration and practice.
+In her free time she can usually be found in the mountains exploring the beautiful outdoors, loves gardening, and is mama to new baby Théo.

 A mother of two daughters, Brianna and Esther; a born and raised Yukoner and member of the Vuntut Gwitchin First Nation, moved to Alberta to attend College and work.
 She returned home to have her first daughter in 2006.
 It was then that she started attending the Canadian Prenatal Nutrition Program (CPNP) at Skookum Jim Friendship Centre.
 After graduating from the program, she spent a short time volunteering and as the program assistant before taking over the program in 2008.